Jo Bamford: Career

-JCB
+Fund manager and JCB (2002–2016)

+After graduating from college, Bamford chose to pursue a career in finance in London instead of opting to join JCB.
+He secured his first financial role in the city at New Star Asset Management.
+New Star was still in its infancy having only been founded a year earlier and was the brainchild of John Duffield who had previously founded Jupiter Fund Management, later one of London's largest financial institutions.
+The Bamford family backed Jo's decision to join New Star by becoming early investors in the asset management firm.
+It was leaked to the press that Bamford had failed his first IMC exam.
+Bamford finished the year deciding to temporarily leave the UK to work abroad in Shanghai.
+It was stated that Bamford had become "tired" of the media attention he was receiving in the UK at the time and that played a major part in his decision.

-Following his time as a fund manager, Bamford returned to JCB after spending short periods working there as a teenager while he was studying.
+Following his time as a fund manager and spending time in China, Bamford returned to JCB.
+It was the first time he had worked at the company after spending short periods there as a teenager while studying.
 His first role was as a product specialist for the skid-steer loader at JCB’s North American headquarters in Savannah, Georgia.
-Beginning in 2004, Bamford was Managing Director of the subsidiary, JCB Utility Products.
+Beginning in 2004, Bamford was managing director of the subsidiary, JCB Utility Products.
 According to Construction News, Bamford "broadened the appeal of the company’s utility product range to new industry sectors" while in the position.
 This included the launch of the JCB Workmax.
 In October 2011, Bamford was given an additional role as managing director of JCB Compact Products.
 The combined turnover of both businesses at the time was in excess of £150 million.

 In 2011, Bamford partly funded the purchase of a 500 acre former BAE Systems-owned Woodford Aerodrome.
-Many different plans were touted for the site, a large section of the site was earmarked for housing, with developer Redrow plc some of the site.
+Many different plans were touted for the site, a large section of the site was earmarked for housing, with developer Redrow plc.
 One former aerodrome building was converted to an aviation museum, Avro Heritage Museum.
-Bamford was promoted in 2014 to Head of Major Contracts at JCB.
-He remained part of the senior management team at JCB until 2016, a year in which the company celebrated Joseph Bamford's centenary year with a bronze bust at the JCB headquarters.
+He and ex-business partner Harry Harvey parted ways after the deal, with Bamford believing Harvey had misrepresented parts of the deal.